-The 11th Street Works was located on the lower East Side of Manhattan.
+The 11th Street Works was located on the lower East Side of Manhattan prior to 1903 and continued until after 1920 when the structures were removed.
 The site was located on the north side of East 11th Street and the south side of East 12th Street.
 The plant grounds extended from the east side of Avenue D to the East River.
 The plant also extended from Avenue C to the East River on the block bounded by the north side of East 12th Street and the south side of East 13th Street.
 Today, the buildings located at this site are the Jacob Riis Houses, the Haven Plaza North Co-op Apartments, the NYCDEP pumping station and the grounds of the St. Emeric Roman Catholic Church and School.